jasonpn/Pilotd/README.md

 To Add:
-- User authentication, login, and keeping a user database.
+- MERN stack user authentication and database.
-- Watchlist, watched, and favorite lists for users.
+- Watchlist, watched, and favorite lists.
 - Review/discussion section in details page for each show.
-- Live chat capabilities for users to message each other.
+- Live chat capabilities for users to message each other during show runnings.

 Install packages: npm install <br>